fmatter/cariban_pronouns/docs/pld-slides/output/github/README.md

     Marie-Claude.
 2003.
 Pémono: eslabón perdido entre mapoyo y yawarana, lenguas caribes ergativas de la Guayana noroccidental de Venezuela.
     Amerindia.
 33–54.
+-   <a id="source-matter2021cariban"> </a>Matter, Florian.
+2021.
+    Diachronic and typological aspects of Cariban verbal argument marking.
+(Doctoral dissertation).
 -   <a id="source-meira2002first"> </a>Meira, Sérgio.
 2002.
 A first
     comparison of pronominal and demonstrative systems in the Cariban language family.
 In Crevels, Mily and Crevels, Mily and Meira,